What Is An Average?

 Finally, summing over all \(i\) gives the derivative of the entire objective function:

-where we factor out the constant \(-2\).
-Setting this derivative equal to zero gives the first-order condition for a minimum:
+Above, we factor out the constant \(-2\).
+Setting this derivative equal to zero gives us the first-order conditions for a minimum:

 \[ -2 \sum_{i=1}^{n} (x_i - \mu) = 0. \]